themaxdavitt/website/content/blog/brain-cookies-1.md

 So...
 I wonder if there's a website that lets you visualize how showtimes are staggered at your local theater to plan out what movies you can see right after your first one ends (without having to buy an additional ticket).
 I don't go to the movies very often, and I don't think I'd ever do this for moral reasons anyways, but I'd be surprised if this didn't exist.
 It could help people with less money make sure they were getting the most out of their visit.

 I know employees can be diligent and try to remember faces but I'm curious what movie theaters do to combat this at the scheduling level.
 I'm sure people have been doing this manually for decades so I'm doubtful that they haven't at least attempted to address it.

+---

+**EDIT (2023-02-12):** I didn't think about the company links in [the industry-specific marketing section](#industry-specific-marketing-can-be-outsourced) as [backlinks](https://en.wikipedia.org/wiki/Backlink), no free SEO here!
+All company links in that section now point to archived pages on the [Wayback Machine](https://archive.org/web/).